g0v-it/data-budget/sdaas/README.md

 ## Directory structure

-- the **build.sdaas** file is a script for sdaas platform to populate the knowledge base from scratch.
+- the **build.sdaas** file is a script to populate the knowledge base from scratch.
 It requires sdaas platform community edition 2.0+
 - the **axioms** directory contains rules to be processed during reasoning windows.
 - the **data** directory contains local data files
-- the **gateways** directory contains the code to transform raw data into linked data
+- the **gateways** directory contains the code to transform raw data in linked data
 - the **scripts** directory contains the code for local extensions to sdaas
 - the **.cache** temporary directory that contains logs and debugging info.
 Not saved in repo.

 ## Credits and license

 - the dockerfile reuse [Docker Blazegraph](https://github.com/lyrasis/docker-blazegraph)
 - the sdaas platform is derived from [LinkedData.Center SDaas Product](https://it.linkeddata.center/p/sdaas) and licensed with CC-by-nd-nc by LinkedData.Center to g0v community